nterms/yii2-redactor-charts/README.md

 yii2-redactor-charts
 ====================

-An asset bunle to use chart.js plugin for Imperavi Redactor
+A Chart.js plugin for Imperavi Redactor WYSIWYG editor.
+This plugin enables creating and inserting Bar, Line and Radar type charts to the content edited with Redactor.

 Prerequisites